-Stationary equipment: e.g. pizza ovens, gas boilers, diesel generators

-Transportation devices: owned company vehicles and long-term lease vehicles (leases over 14 days), such as company cars, owned and leased pizza delivery vehicles, and HGV fleet.
-Refrigerants and F-gases used in transportation devices have been excluded.
+- o Stationary equipment: e.g. pizza ovens, gas boilers, diesel generators - Transportation devices: owned company vehicles and long-term lease vehicles (leases over 14 days), such as company cars, owned and leased pizza delivery vehicles, and HGV fleet

 Scope 2 In-direct emissions: emissions from the purchase of electricity that is consumed in owned or controlled equipment.